For a smooth slurping experience

 3. Don’t take too much time!

 Dining at ease while enjoying a conversation is great, but not advisable when you are having ramen.
-The noodles loose their firmness and become too soft after a short period of time, so eating them right after they are served is considered best.
-Also, keep in mind that popular ramen shops often have people waiting in long lines in front of the shop to get their hands on a bowl of ramen, so staying too long after finishing your dish can be impolite.
+The noodles loose their firmness and become too soft after a short period of time.
+So eating them right after the bowl hits the table is best.
+Also, there is one more reason to get the noodles down fast.
+Everyone wants to get their hands on a bowl of ramen.
+As a result, ramen shops often have people waiting in long lines in front of the shop.
+So staying too long after finishing your dish can be impolite.

 4. End with a gesture from your side

-Some might say that the customer is king, but showing that you enjoyed your slurp will make your ramen master’s day.
-If you are sitting at a counter seat, putting your finished ramen bowl back on the counter top is a gesture that is always welcome.
+Some might say that the customer is king.
+However, showing that you enjoyed your slurp will make your ramen master’s day.
+If you are sitting at a counter seat, putting your finished Japanese ramen bowl back on the counter top is a gesture that is always welcome.
 Don’t forget to say “Gochisosama” (thank you for the meal), and give a friendly nod as you leave.